abudaan/push-notification-server/README.md

 ```

-But first we need to set up a database, in this database we store the device tokens of the registered devices.
+But before we can start the server we need to set up a database, in this database we store the device tokens of the registered devices.
 Assuming you have PostgreSQL server and psql client installed run:

 ```
 $ psql